 11. Summarize the funniest April Fool’s Day joke you’ve played on someone.

-12. Think about a cartoon or TV show that you like.
-Tell the main idea of your favorite episode.
+12. Tell the main idea of your favorite cartoon or TV episode.

 13. Share the main idea about the best school experience of this year.